Who we are

 Our staff is composed of recognized leaders in the fields of natural resource science, policy, economics and outreach.

 The Wilderness Society has a presence on Capitol Hill and in communities across the nation.
-We have regional offices in Alaska, California, Idaho, New Mexico, Utah, the Northeast, the Pacific Northwest, the Rockies and the Southeast U.S.
+We have regional offices in Alaska, Arizona, Colorado, California, Idaho, Maine, Montana, New Mexico, North Carolina, Washington and Wyoming.

-In our newsletter, annual report and magazine archive, you can find stories and news from our regional conservation and policy work.
+In our newsletter and annual report, you can find stories and news from our regional conservation and policy work.

-Learn about The Ansel Adams Award and The Robert Marshall Award and see past recepients.
+Learn about The Ansel Adams Award and The Robert Marshall Award and see past recipients.

 As a donor or supporter, you are critical to our mission.
 We share information about our activities and finances, so you can feel confident about your investment.